-North Koreas emerging intelligence gathering technique is computer hacking; the infamous Sony Pictures hack drew attention to this.
+North Koreas emerging intelligence-gathering technique is computer hacking; the infamous Sony Pictures hack drew attention to this.
 The elite hack squad, named Bureau 121, are believed to be located all over the world and despite North Koreas military and home affairs limitations, its hackers are regarded as some of the best in the world.
-Theres even a hackers school called the University of Automation.
+Theres even a hacker school called the University of Automation.
 Traditional spy techniques are put to use too.

 People are scared of exploding stomachs

 In 1990, North Korea experienced a devastating famine from which as many as two million people may have died.
-North Korean state television, in a bid to make people feel glad about not eating, broadcast a documentary about a man whose stomach exploded because hed eaten too much rice.
+In a bid to make people feel glad about not eating, North Korean state television broadcast a documentary about a man whose stomach exploded because hed eaten too much rice.

 There are 28 permitted hairstyles in North Korea.
 Non-compliance can lead to arrest and imprisonment.
 Men are not allowed to have long hair, although more leniency is given to older gents.